gitlocalize/docs/project_paths.md

 ## Custom Project Paths

-To make GitLocalize look for translatable files in specific locations, you can specify one or more custom paths.
+If you want GitLocalize to look for translatable files in specific locations, you can specify one or more custom paths.

 ### Directory-Based Paths